Foreign-Derived Intangible Income (FDII)

 FDII thus permits deduction of a specified percentage of the excess income derived from export sales, above a fixed return on QBAI, while GILTI requires inclusion of the U.S. shareholders’ share of the excess of CFC income over the fixed return on QBAI.

-The interest charge domestic international sales corporation is a separate corporate entity set up to earn a deemed commission from the U.S. operating company that actually receives income from export transactions.
+The interest charge domestic international sales corporation (IC-DISC) is a separate corporate entity set up to earn a deemed commission from the U.S. operating company that receives income from export transactions.
 While the commission is fully deductible by the U.S. operating company, the IC-DISC pays no income tax on its commission income.
-These export profits may be deferred from tax until the IC-DISC income is actually distributed or deemed distributed to the IC-DISC shareholders.
+These export profits may be tax-deferred until the IC-DISC income is actually distributed or deemed distributed to the IC-DISC shareholders.

 If deferred, the shareholders pay interest on the amount deferred, but at the base period T-bill rate for the one-year period ending September 30.
 Upon distribution of export profits, IC-DISC dividends are taxable at capital gains rates for individual shareholders.

-Many qualifying FDII transactions are the same as qualifying IC-DISC transactions.
-Neither regime requires that the same transaction not be used for one or the other.
-Therefore, there is no impediment to paying the maximum IC-DISC commission on a transaction and taking the maximum FDII deduction on the same transaction.
+There is no impediment to paying the maximum IC-DISC commission on a transaction and taking the maximum FDII deduction on the same transaction.
 However, in so doing, the IC-DISC commission would reduce the foreign-derived deduction eligible income pursuant to §250(b)(3)(A)(ii).
 Similarly, the IC-DISC net profits would be reduced by the FDII deduction.
-Consequently, the maximum deduction for each regime would be reduced, but the total deduction would be increased.
+Consequently, the maximum deduction for each regime would be reduced, but the total deduction would increase.

 Despite the increase in the total deduction, concurrently using both regimes may not have the greatest tax benefit.
 If the IC-DISC is owned by a corporation, the benefit only defers tax on export-related income, while the FDII benefit is a permanent reduction.
 Similarly, where the IC-DISC is owned by an individual, it eliminates corporate tax on the amount of the commission, while the FDII deduction still results in the corporation paying more corporate tax.
 In addition, the use of transaction-by-transaction computation for the IC-DISC may make it harder to readily compute FDII because FDDEI transactions are aggregated to computed FDII.